-11.1.3 An entry of 10 means that the robot completed a complete set of repetitions for all the testing stair surface types without a failure, which is how this round of testing was conducted.
-An entry of 0 means that the robot could not successfully complete any repetitions at the attempted apparatus setting.
-Ten successful repetitions without any failures demonstrates greater than 80 % reliability-probability of success-with 85% confidence that the robot can successfully perform the task at the associated apparatus setting.
+11.1.3 An entry of a numerical value indicates that the robot successfully completed a set of 10 repetitions without a failure, which is how this round of testing was conducted.
+Ten successful repetitions without any failures demonstrates greater than 80 % reliability (probability of success) with 85 % confidence that the robot can successfully perform the task.
+The numerical values in the table are the measured average effective speeds of the specified successful repetitions.